 Anise hyssop is a small perennial herb native to the middle of North America.
 Anise hyssop has a flavor similar to anise and belongs to the same botanical family as hyssop, but it is not a cross between the two.
 Its licorice-flavored leaves and seeds can be used in teas, salads, and cooking.

-Get to Know Anise Hyssop
+- How to Harvest Anise Hyssop

 - Botanical name and family: Agastache foeniculum is a member of the Lamiaceae–mint family.